sequelize/website/docs/other-topics/extending-data-types.md

 ## Modifying an existing Data Type

 You can inherit the implementation of an existing Data Type to customize its behavior.
-To do so, make your class extend the Data Type you wish to modify instead of `DataTypes.ABSTRACT`:
+To do so, make your class extend the Data Type you wish to modify instead of `DataTypes.ABSTRACT`.

-The following
+Note how the following example inherits from `DataTypes.STRING` instead of `DataTypes.ABSTRACT`:

 ```typescript
 import { Sequelize, DataTypes } from '@sequelize/core';